zulu-openjdk/zulu-openjdk/centos/8-latest/README.md

 Check out [Zulu Overview][3] for more information.

-Alpine, Centos, Debian, and Ubuntu Docker images of Zulu are available in the following repositories:
+Alpine, Centos, Debian, and Ubuntu Docker official images of Zulu are available in the following repositories:

   * [azul/zulu-openjdk-alpine][4]
   * [azul/zulu-openjdk-centos][5]